 There are lots of ways to get involved, depending on how much time you have to give.

 By becoming a member of FoRV, you can have a say in the management of the Reserve and help to improve the space for wildlife and visitors, all whilst developing new friendships and keeping active.

 If you're interested in writing a blog post on a relevant topic or have useful information, please also get in touch.

 There is no pressure - you decide how much you want to commit!
 Any amount of help goes a long way.

-Our next meeting is 6pm Tuesday 7th September at the Rangers' Hut.
+Our next meeting is 6pm Tuesday 9th November at the Ranger's Hut.
 Fill in the form below to subscribe for updates.